Dwightu/uOttawa-Challenge/README.md

 ## The Challenge
 Recently, the business team proposed a unified identity authentication interface (let's call it AuthApp for now) for all of OutStem's applications.
 All of OutStem's apps will redirect the user to AuthApp when authentication is required.
 Original Links for requirements: <a href="https://github.com/AES-Outreach/Full-Time-Interview-Summer-2022">2022 uOttawa Summer Front-end developer challenge</a>.

-I have implement has 6 pages:
+I have implement 6 pages:
 - Sign in options page
 - Sign in with email and password page
 - MFA code page